zhangdongxu/word-embedding-perturbation/README.md

 It also supports basic CNN versions of sentiment classification, relation classification and answer selections.

-Download 300-dim pretrained word2vec embeddings to this directory https://code.google.com/archive/p/word2vec/
+First, you need to download 300-dim pretrained word2vec embeddings to this directory https://code.google.com/archive/p/word2vec/

+All the methods are implemented using Tensorflow.